 However, tenant demand remains firm in urban markets too.
 This is due to the density of stock with more than four-fifths of changes in tenancies occurring from tenants choosing to relocate, whilst remaining within the same city.

-Our Housing Market Report takes a monthly look at the trends affecting the UK housing market.
+Our Housing reports take a monthly look at the trends affecting the UK housing market.
 The stats are gathered by surveying estate agents who are NAEA Propertymark members.

 Our monthly Private Rented Sector Report looks at the trends affecting the UK rental market.
 The stats are gathered by surveying ARLA Propertymark members.